Yes ‘fool’s gold’ is real gold.

 So you see…

-You can still get lucky with it though, because Pyrite may still contain small percentages of “Real Gold!”
-How exciting!
-Does it make you want to run out and stock up on it?
-I hope not!
+You can still get lucky with it though, because pyrite may still contain small percentages of ‘real gold‘.
+Does that make you want to run out and stock up?
+Maybe…?

 You May Also Like: